cbmarcum/skeletal/lazybones-templates/templates/cli-groovy-spock-gradle/README.md

-# Command Line Groovy Spock Gradle Project Template
+# Command Line Groovy Spock Gradle Application Project

 You have just created a skeletal Groovy application.
 It provides a standard project structure, Picocli for command line argument parsing, and Spock for